oasis-open/cti-stix-elevator/docs/conversion-issues.rst

 In STIX 1.x, all top-level objects had a ``Information_Source`` property to hold information about, among other things, the object creator.
-However, this property was optional. ``created_by_ref``, which is a common property on all STIX 2.x SDOs and SROs, is also optional.
+However, this property was optional. ``created_by_ref``, which is a common property on all STIX 2.x SDOs, SMOs and SROs, is often optional.
 It should be noted however, that the object creator can also be "inherited" from its parent object, as with the timestamp.
 This fact can be useful to derive a more robust STIX 2.x object.
+Note that SCOs do not have a ``created_by_ref`` property.

 Special Considerations for TTPs and Exploit Target Conversions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~